iamclint/Zeal/README.md

 The map supports selecting a "spritefont" formatted bitmap font file.
 A few sizes of arial font are included with Zeal and are located in uifiles/zeal/fonts.
 See the zeal/bitmap_font.cpp file for notes on how to generate new fonts.
 The default font is embedded in the code and can be selected with the font name `default`.

-The command examples below demonstrate how to select a font and how the current font can be made a persistent setting using the `save_ini` command.
+* Zeal options combobox to select from available fonts
 * Command examples:
   - `/map font arial_10` changes the current map font to Arial size 10
-  - `/map save_ini` saves all current map settings (including font) to eqclient.ini

 #### Map points of interest (poi), labels, and search
 The map supports listing the available points of interest and adding them as labels to the map.
 Note that some maps have many points of interest, so the all setting for the labels can clutter up the map even in zoom.
 The keybind to toggle through the label modes is recommended.

-* UI combobox for setting the labels mode (off, summary, all)
+* Zeal options combobox for setting the labels mode (off, summary, all)
 * Key bind: "Toggle Map Labels" - toggles through the labels modes
 * Command examples:
   - `/map poi` lists the available poi's, including their indices